suclike/brain/Unit-Testing-with-Robolectric.md

 * Android Gradle Plugin 1.2.3+
 * Gradle 2.2.1+

-Note: Robolectric can also be configured with Android Studio 1.1, but the setup requires the [robolectric gradle plugin](https://github.com/robolectric/robolectric-gradle-plugin/) and some additional configuration.
-Keep in mind that unit testing was still considered an [experimental feature](http://tools.android.com/tech-docs/unit-testing-support) in Android Studio 1.1.
+Note: Robolectric can also be configured with Android Studio 1.1, but the setup required the [robolectric gradle plugin](https://github.com/robolectric/robolectric-gradle-plugin/) and some additional configuration.
+Unit testing in Android Studio has been supported since v1.2, so it is highly recommended you upgrade to a newer version to use Roboelectric.

 ### Android Studio Configuration
 1. The first thing we should do is change to the `Project` perspective in the `Project Window`.
 This will show us a full view of everything contained in the project.
 The default setting (the `Android` perspective) hides certain directories (including the unit tests!):